 Hi, I’m Pamela.
 I teach Family Archiving from both sides of the table.

-Before I ever learned archival methods, I was simply the person who was handed the family boxes.
-Most families find themselves in this position without warning.
-I know the mix of excitement and hesitation that comes with wanting to do things well.
+Before I ever learned archival methods at the graduate level, I was simply the person who was handed the family boxes.

-When I began studying how archivists protect and organize materials, I realized families could do the same thing with a little guidance.
+When I began studying how archivists protect and organize materials, I realized families could do the same thing with the right guidance.

-The methods were not complicated—they were just unfamiliar.
+The methods weren’t complicated.
+They were just unfamiliar.

 People just needed it to be explained in a clear, practical way.